The Western Ghats & Mumbai, 2011

 We stopped for a half way break at Pakuthipalam, the tiny village Sasi grew up in and had a cup of tea while his cousin expressed considerable concern at the amount of blood stains on my trousers and the amount of blood flowing from my arms: having taken the best bits of my legs the leeches were moving to higher ground.

-The next morning there were Bonhote’s Mice and a Nilgri Highland Shrew in the traps, and Malabar Giant Squirrel, Northern Red Muntjac and Bonnet Macaques around the hotel.
+The next morning there were Bonhote’s Mice and a Nilgri Highland Shrew in the traps, and Malabar Giant Squirrel, Malabar Red Muntjac and Bonnet Macaques around the hotel.
 Another top park and one that should be on every mammal watcher’s itinerary.

 Wayanad & Tholpetty Wildlife Sanctuaries